keu/docs/learn/airflow-fivetran.md

 import fivetran_tutorial_dag_1 from '!!raw-loader!../code-samples/dags/airflow-fivetran/fivetran_tutorial_dag_1.py';

 [Fivetran](https://www.fivetran.com/) is a popular ELT platform built to automate ingestion of data from a variety of sources into a database, offering pre-built integration elements called Connectors, Transformations and Destinations for many common data tools.
-Fivetran is optimized to simplify data ingestion from many sources by just configuring the relevant connectors.
-Use Airflow with Fivetran to allow your Fivetran sync jobs to be scheduled based on events in your larger data ecosystem, as well as kick-off downstream actions the moment a sync job has finished.
+Fivetran is optimized to simplify data ingestion from many sources by easily configuring relevant connectors.
+Using Airflow with Fivetran allows you to schedule your Fivetran sync jobs based on events in your larger data ecosystem, as well as kick-off downstream actions the moment a sync job has finished.

 In this tutorial, you'll learn how to install and use the Airflow Fivetran provider to submit and monitor Fivetran sync jobs.